 16 from whom all the body fitly framed and knit together through that which every joint supplieth, according to the working in due measure of each several part, maketh the increase of the body unto the building up of itself in love."
 (Ephesians 4:11-16)

 (Knowledge is one thing that can be completed in eternity.
 However, it looks as if love is something that is never going to reach a finish line.
-Love is a complicated Doctrine which we will cover once we get more foundation.
+Love is a complicated Doctrine which we will cover once we build a stronger foundation.
 Here is a passage that supported this...)

 "8 Love never faileth: but whether there be prophecies, they shall be done away; whether there be tongues, they shall cease; whether there be knowledge, it shall be done away."
 (I Corinthians 13:8)